gatra15/task-5-fullstack/README.md

 # task-5-fullstack
 Virtual Internship Experience (Investree) - Fullstack - Galih Saputra <br />
-Checkout API-without-auth for API with out auth Checkout passport-auth for API using passport authentication Checkout vue-js for Front-End using vue js and blade templating
+Checkout API-without-auth for API with out auth <br />
+Checkout passport-auth for API using passport authentication <br />
+Checkout vue-js for Front-End using vue js and blade templating <br />

 # How to Use
 1. Set environment